© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Iron Ore Scours at Upper Race, Pontypool is a scheduled monument protected by Cadw under reference MM256.
 View the official record →

-Iron Ore Scours at Upper Race, Pontypool is a post-medieval and modern industrial iron mine located in Monmouthshire, Wales.
+Iron Ore Scours at Upper Race, Pontypool is a Post Medieval and Modern period iron mine located in the industrial landscape of Pontypool, Monmouthshire.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM256.

 Iron Ore Scours at Upper Race, Pontypool dates from the post medieval/modern period, and is classified as a iron mine.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Iron Ore Scours at Upper Race, Pontypool is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM256.